Ausipainter/Desktop-Pet-Pygame/README.md

 To add your own pet:

-  Navigate to:
+&emsp;Navigate to:

-   Assets/Sprites/
+&emsp;&emsp;Assets/Sprites/

-Create a new folder with your pet’s name.
+&emsp;Create a new folder with your pet’s name.

-Inside that folder, add:
+&emsp;Inside that folder, add:

-  A Sprites folder
+&emsp;&emsp; A Sprites folder

-  A Configuration.txt file
+&emsp;&emsp;A Configuration.txt file

-  A Display.png image
+ &emsp;&emsp;A Display.png image

-  A Walk folder
+&emsp;&emsp;A Walk folder

-  A Idle folder
+&emsp;&emsp;A Idle folder

   Inside of walk and idle folders add your animation images(see animation Rules below)